pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2016.md

         return ParseResults(items)

-I don�t like it because (1) I have to duplicate the element values in the constructor call and in subsequent item assignments, and (2) I am forced to delve into undocumented private implementation details (`_ParseResultsWithOffset`).
+I don't like it because (1) I have to duplicate the element values in the constructor call and in subsequent item assignments, and (2) I am forced to delve into undocumented private implementation details (`_ParseResultsWithOffset`).

-So what I�d like to ask is:
+So what I'd like to ask is:

 <ul><li>Is my goal (to apply structural transformations during parsing, while keeping the whole tree accessible as `ParseResults`) sane?
 Or should I fall back to transforming the complete parsed AST to a different data structure after the fact?</li><li>If it is sane, what is the proper approach that does not suffer from the deficiencies outlined above?</li></ul>
-For easy reproduction, here�s the complete test program:
+For easy reproduction, here's the complete test program: